Dōjō.

 Creative leaders who feel the standard slipping before the numbers say it out loud.

-Teams producing more content, but building less meaning.
+Teams producing more content, but with less of it landing.

-If you've looked at your work and thought, "this could be anyone", the Dōjō is for you.
+If you've looked at recent output and thought "this could be anyone," the Dōjō is for you.